webDevAndres/100-days-of-code/log.md

 **Today's Progress**: Yesterday I attended the last workshop for php/wordpress plugin dev.
 Learned how to create a plugin and use the wordpress codex.
 Today, I learned about react components, and state.

 **Thoughts**: I get it now, I get why react is popular.
 Managing state is a breeze.
 I need to build something in react soon.
+No longer will I have to copy and past the navbars and header for my pages.

 **Link(s) to work**: twitter